Because the same database software or structure is not needed at each end, an exchange standard will facilitate:

 1. Record Identifiers

-The record identifiers (database keys) should be constructed as
+The record identifiers (database table keys) should be constructed as

 follows to conveniently achieve uniqueness: